About Us

 Ron Kelso

 Ron Kelso is the Founder and Chairman of the Board of Veteran Homes of Honor.
 With more than five decades of experience in nonprofit leadership, education, and administration, Ron has built a lifelong reputation for service, collaboration, and community impact.
 He holds an Associate’s Degree in Business from Triton College, a Bachelor’s in Education and a Master’s in Administration from Northern Illinois University, along with over 60 hours of post-graduate study.
 Throughout his career, Ron has consistently served in leadership roles, where he is known for empowering others and fostering strong, mission-driven teams that results in sustainable improvements.
-For 20 years, Ron was actively involved with Habitat for Humanity, where his service was honored in 2015 with the Hero Award for Lifetime Achievement for the State of Illinois—an award presented to only one recipient that year.
+For 20 years, Ron was passionately involved with Habitat for Humanity, where his service was honored in 2015 with the Hero Award for Lifetime Achievement for the State of Illinois—an award presented to only one recipient that year.
 He also served as Grants Manager on the Board of the Chapel on the Green Historical Society and remains deeply engaged in church and community volunteer initiatives.
 Ron’s passion lies in offering a hand-up instead a handout—building bridges between community, faith, and those needing help to improve their lives.

 John Bedell

 John Bedell serves on the Board of Directors for Veteran Homes of Honor.
-As a board member, John provides leadership and guidance to support the organization’s mission of creating safe, supportive housing for those who have served our country.
+In that role John provides leadership and guidance to support the organization’s mission of creating safe, supportive housing for those who have served our country.
 John holds a bachelor’s degree in Religion from Nyack College in New York and also attended the Alliance Theological Seminary for two years.
 He went on to serve as Director of Urban Youth Ministry at Wayside Cross Ministries in Aurora, IL, for ten years, where he helped shape programs that uplifted and empowered young people through faith and community support.
 In addition to his ministry service, John has been a small business owner for more than 25 years, successfully operating his own home painting business.
 His entrepreneurial experience reflects his work ethic, integrity, and commitment to serving people both professionally and personally.
 With a heart for service and a commitment to community, John brings valuable insight, stewardship, and dedication to helping veterans rebuild their lives with dignity and hope.
 His involvement reflects a shared belief in the power of faith, compassion, and collective action to make lasting change.

 Tom McCall

 Tom McCall is a U.S. Army veteran, experienced construction professional, accomplished marathoner, and a man of deep faith and purpose.
 He served as an infantryman and Sergeant in the U.S. Army from 1987 to 1994, where he developed the discipline, resilience, and leadership that continue to define his life and work today.
 Following his military service, Tom built a respected career in the construction industry—first as a laborer with Local 477 in Springfield, Illinois, and later rising to Foreman at Evans Construction.
 His hands-on expertise and leadership in the field made him a trusted figure in both commercial and residential construction.
 He also owned and operated his own business, further honing his skills in management, communication, and service.
 Tom’s dedication to endurance and personal growth is exemplified by his athletic achievements.
-In 2025, he qualified for and completed the Boston Marathon with an impressive time, and he is scheduled to run the Chicago Marathon in October 2025.As Founder and Veteran Partnership Manager of Veteran Homes of Honor, Tom brings his military experience, professional expertise, and faith to serve those who served.
+In 2025, he qualified for and completed the Boston Marathon and also ran in the Chicago Marathon in October 2025 both with an impressive times.
+As a Founder and Veteran Partnership Manager of Veteran Homes of Honor, Tom brings his military experience, professional expertise, and faith to serve those who served.
 His role focuses on building partnerships that connect veterans to stable housing, community-based resources, and faith-driven support.
 Tom McCall’s life is a testament to perseverance, purpose, and the power of service.
 His vision and leadership are vital to the mission of restoring dignity and hope to America’s veterans

 Founder, Church and Faith Manager, and Board Member